rayed/rayed.com/content/posts/2012/05/django-backend-benchmark.md

 wordpress_id: 952

 ---
-<p>I create small Django app and tried to benchmark it with different backends, here is the result:</p>
+I create small Django app and tried to benchmark it with different backends, here is the result:

 <table>
 <tr>
 <th>Backend</th>